DataLabTechTV/datalabtechtv.github.io/content/posts/economic-competition-networks/index.md

-#### Economical Pressure (PageRank)
+#### Economic Pressure (PageRank)

-Economical pressure can easily be measured using PageRank, as it is a converging metric that aggregates the overall incoming competition strength, increasing its value as the contributing competing countries are themselves under economical pressure.
+Economic pressure can easily be measured using PageRank, as it is a converging metric that aggregates the overall incoming competition strength, increasing its value as the contributing competing countries are themselves under economic pressure.

 ```python